Alfresco/docs-alfresco/governance-services/latest/install/uninstall.md

     ```

-    You'll need the Module ID, `alfresco-rm-enterprise-share`, to uninstall the AMP file.
+    To uninstall the AMP file, you'll need the Enterprise Module ID `alfresco-rm-enterprise-share`.

 4. Use these commands to uninstall the AMP files: